-For as long as he can remember, Skullcandys’ Dave Vogt, was always interested in finding out how things worked; both mechanically and electronically.
+For as long as he can remember, Dave Vogt was interested in finding out how things worked, both mechanically and electronically.
 As a child, he would spend hours disassembling anything he could get his hands on.
 “As I got older, the toys that never made it back to ‘full assembly mode’ helped me realize that I had a passion for making things truly functional.”
-In high school, Vogt was originally interested in Mechanical Engineering, but quickly realized that there was a need for something a bit more.. creative.
+In high school, Vogt was originally interested in Mechanical Engineering, but quickly realized he had a desire for something a bit more… creative.
 “When I found Industrial Design, it was that perfect mix between my mechanical mind and a love for consumer products.”

 “Designers, Engineers, Model Makers, Sourcing Specialists, and even our own Quality and Reliability Team have helped us turn some products from a napkin sketch to manufactured product samples in as little as 3 months.”

 Dave has some important advice to Industrial Designer and people interested in going into the design field.
 “Be wary of process complacency.
-With how fast today’s tech and innovation is progressing, there is always something on the horizon that will take your skill set and potential to the next level.” says Dave as he adjusts his headset.
+With how fast today’s tech and innovation progresses, there is always something on the horizon that will take your skill set and potential to the next level,” says Dave, as he adjusts his headset.